Spirit Hunter: Death Mark II: Development

 Shibito Magire is developed by Experience, and is directed by Ataka Motoya and produced by Hajime Chikami, with character designs by Fumiya Sumio and concept art by Kazuhiro Oya.
 The development was financed through a crowdfunding campaign on the website Campfire, which began on November 25, 2019, with a goal of 15 million yen (approximately US$140,000), which was reached on December 29 with 17 days remaining of the campaign.
 The campaign also had further goals on top of the base goal, going up to 30 million yen, all of which were reached and thus allowed for production of a larger amount of art assets and voice-overs, added gameplay features, the addition of returning Spirit Hunter series characters, a new story expansion, and a novelization.

 The game has a new theme and concept compared to previous Spirit Hunter games: the developers describe the theme as "a gloomy horror with suspense-based mystery", compared to the previous games' "spirit suspense horror", and the concept as "suspense that offers a new feeling of exploration and helplessness through changing perspectives", compared to "a new horror experience that succeeds the previous game".
 While it like previous Spirit Hunter games is an adventure game, it also incorporates elements inspired by tabletop role-playing games, such as character statistics that affect the success rates of certain actions.

+Release

 Shibito Magire and its crowdfunding campaign were announced by Experience in September 2019 through their YouTube channel, along with a number of concept art pieces.
 It was published by Experience on December 1 2022, in Japan, for the Nintendo Switch and PlayStation 4, following multiple delays to allow for further quality improvements.
 A PlayStation Vita version was ruled out due to a lack of support for the system from the manufacturer.

-Aksys Games are planning to publish the game internationally for Nintendo Switch, PlayStation 4 and Windows in 2023.
+Aksys Games are planning to publish the game internationally in Late February 2024.
+Initially announced for release on the same platforms in addition to Windows, the western PlayStation 4 version was cancelled in favor of the PlayStation 5 version in August 2023.
+The PS5/Nintendo Switch version in North America was released on February 15, 2024.
+They included a soundtrack CD.